AY2526S1-CS2103T-F14b-2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `MediSaveContact` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `MediSaveContact` and the **Actor** is the nurse user unless specified otherwise.)

+---

-**Use case 1: Delete a person**
+**Use case: UC01 – Add a patient**

-**MSS**

-1. User requests to list persons
+**Actor:** Nurse

+**Preconditions:** MediSaveContact is running and the nurse has the new patient’s name, phone number, address and optional priority tag.

+**Guarantees:** A new patient record is stored and displayed in the patient list.

+**Main success scenario (MSS):**

+1. Nurse enters `patient n/NAME p/PHONE a/ADDRESS [tag/TAG]`.
-2. MediSaveContact shows a list of persons
+2. MediSaveContact validates every field.
-3. User requests to delete a specific person in the list
-4. MediSaveContact deletes the person
+3. MediSaveContact adds the patient, refreshes the patient list and shows a confirmation message.

     Use case ends.

-**Extensions**
+**Extensions:**

+* 1a.
+The nurse omits a mandatory prefix (e.g. `n/`).

+      * 1a1.
+MediSaveContact displays the command usage message.

+         Use case ends.

 * 2a.
-The list is empty.
+The phone number contains non-digits or has an invalid length.

+      * 2a1.
+MediSaveContact rejects the command and highlights the phone constraint.

          Use case ends.

+* 2b.
+An existing patient has the same name and phone number.

+      * 2b1.
+MediSaveContact shows “This patient already exists in MediSaveContact.”

+         Use case ends.

 * 3a.
-The given index is invalid.
+Saving to `data/addressbook.json` fails (e.g. disk is read-only).

       * 3a1.
-MediSaveContact shows an error message.

-      Use case resumes at step 2.

-**Use case 2: Add an appointment to a patient**

-**MSS**

-1. User requests to list persons
-2. MediSaveContact shows a list of persons
-3. User requests to update a specific person's appointment
-4. MediSaveContact updates the information
+MediSaveContact informs the nurse that the data could not be saved and reverts the addition.

          Use case ends.

-**Extensions**
+---

+**Use case: UC02 – Assign a caretaker to a patient**

+**Actor:** Nurse

+**Preconditions:** The target patient exists and currently has no caretaker linked.

+**Guarantees:** The patient record is updated with the caretaker details.

+**Main success scenario (MSS):**

+1. Nurse lists patients (optional) and identifies the desired index.
+2. Nurse enters `caretaker INDEX n/NAME p/PHONE a/ADDRESS r/RELATIONSHIP`.
+3. MediSaveContact links the caretaker to the patient, preserves the patient’s other data and shows a success message.

+    Use case ends.

+**Extensions:**

+* 1a.
+The patient list is empty.

+      Use case ends.

+* 2a. `INDEX` is out of bounds of the displayed patient list.

+      * 2a1.
+MediSaveContact shows “The patient index provided is invalid …”.

+         Use case resumes at step 1.

+* 2b.
+The person at `INDEX` is not a patient (e.g. already a caretaker entry).

+      * 2b1.
+MediSaveContact shows “The person index provided is not a patient”.

+         Use case resumes at step 1.

+* 2c.
+The patient already has a caretaker.

+      * 2c1.
+MediSaveContact explains that the patient already has a caretaker and aborts the command.

+         Use case ends.

+* 2d.
+The caretaker details match an existing patient record.

+      * 2d1.
+MediSaveContact warns that the caretaker already exists as a patient and rejects the command.

+         Use case ends.

+---

+**Use case: UC03 – Schedule an appointment for a patient**

+**Actor:** Nurse

+**Preconditions:** The patient exists.
+The proposed appointment slot is not duplicated for the patient.

+**Guarantees:** The appointment is appended to the patient’s appointment list.

+**Main success scenario (MSS):**

+1. Nurse enters `appt INDEX d/DATE t/TIME [note/DESCRIPTION]`.
+2. MediSaveContact validates the index, date, time and optional note.
+3. MediSaveContact adds the appointment and shows the scheduled slot.

+    Use case ends.

+**Extensions:**

+* 1a. `INDEX` is invalid.

+      * 1a1.
+MediSaveContact shows “The patient index provided is invalid …”.

+         Use case resumes at step 1 with a new index.

+* 1b.
+The target person is not a patient.

+      * 1b1.
+MediSaveContact displays “The person index provided is not a patient”.

+         Use case resumes at step 1.

 * 2a.
-The list is empty.
+The date or time format is invalid or represents a past slot.

+      * 2a1.
+MediSaveContact explains the constraint violation.

+         Use case resumes at step 1.

+* 2b.
+The patient already has an appointment at the same date and time.

+      * 2b1.
+MediSaveContact shows “This appointment already exists in the address book”.

          Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-MediSaveContact shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The given date is invalid.

-    * 3b1.
-MediSaveContact shows an error message.

-      Use case resumes at step 2.
+---

-**Use case 3: Add a medical note to a patient**
+**Use case: UC04 – Record a medical note for a patient**

-**MSS**

-1. User requests to list persons
-2. MediSaveContact shows a list of persons
-3. User requests to update a specific person's medical note
-4. MediSaveContact updates the information
+**Actor:** Nurse

+**Preconditions:** The patient exists and the nurse has the observation to log.

+**Guarantees:** The note is appended to the patient’s note list.

+**Main success scenario (MSS):**

+1. Nurse enters `note INDEX note/CONTENT`.
+2. MediSaveContact validates that the content is non-empty and within 200 characters.
+3. MediSaveContact adds the note, shows the confirmation and displays the updated patient summary.

     Use case ends.

-**Extensions**
+**Extensions:**

+* 1a. `INDEX` is invalid.

+      * 1a1.
+MediSaveContact reports the invalid patient index.

+         Use case resumes at step 1.

+* 1b.
+The target entry is not a patient.

+      * 1b1.
+MediSaveContact shows “The person index provided is not a patient”.

+         Use case resumes at step 1.

 * 2a.
-The list is empty.
+The note is empty or consists only of whitespace.

+      * 2a1.
+MediSaveContact shows the note constraint message and rejects the command.

          Use case ends.

-* 3a.
-The given index is invalid.
+* 2b.
+The note exceeds 200 characters.

-    * 3a1.
-MediSaveContact shows an error message.
+      * 2b1.
+MediSaveContact shows “Note exceeds maximum length of 200 characters.”

+         Use case ends.

+---

+**Use case: UC05 – Update caretaker details**

+**Actor:** Nurse

+**Preconditions:** The patient already has a caretaker linked.

+**Guarantees:** The caretaker information is updated with the provided fields.

+**Main success scenario (MSS):**

+1. Nurse enters `editcaretaker INDEX [n/NAME] [p/PHONE] [a/ADDRESS] [r/RELATIONSHIP]`.
+2. MediSaveContact verifies the index, checks that a caretaker exists and confirms that at least one field is provided.
+3. MediSaveContact updates the caretaker information and displays a success message with the new details.

+    Use case ends.

+**Extensions:**

+* 1a. `INDEX` is invalid.

+      * 1a1.
+MediSaveContact indicates the invalid index.

-      Use case resumes at step 2.
+         Use case resumes at step 1.

-* 3b.
-The given note is empty.
+* 1b.
+The target entry is not a patient.

-    * 3b1.
-MediSaveContact shows an error message.
+      * 1b1.
+MediSaveContact reports that only patients can have caretakers edited.

-      Use case resumes at step 2.
+         Use case resumes at step 1.

-* 3c.
-The given note is too long.
+* 1c.
+The patient has no caretaker yet.

+      * 1c1.
+MediSaveContact informs the nurse that there is no caretaker to edit and aborts.

+         Use case ends.

+* 2a.
+No fields are supplied after the index.

-    * 3c1.
-MediSaveContact shows an error message.
+      * 2a1.
+MediSaveContact shows “At least one field to edit must be provided.”

-      Use case resumes at step 2.
+         Use case resumes at step 1.

-*{More to be added}*
+* 2b.
+The edited details match an existing patient (name + phone).

+      * 2b1.
+MediSaveContact warns that the caretaker already exists as a patient and rejects the command.

+         Use case ends.

 ### Non-Functional Requirements
 ### Business